MaterSim/AtomisticSimulation/README.md

 This form has been widely used to model the essential features of interactions between simple atoms and molecules.

-* Questions:
+#### Questions:
-1. Why were the 12 and 6-powered terms were choosen?
+1. Why were the 12 and 6-powered terms were chosen?
 Any other choices?
 2. How does the LJ potential decay with respect to r?
 3. The limitations of LJ potential?
 4. Can we use them to model metal, ceramics or others?